valeryTech/algs/README.md

 # algs
-Samples of base algorithms and data structures
+Project contains the samples of base algorithms and data structures